Divisions of Myanmar

 See the Districts of Myanmar page.

-The divisions and states are subdivided into kayaing (districts) and substates.
-These are further subdivided into townships and villages.
+The regions and states are subdivided into kayaing (districts) and substates.
+These are further subdivided into about 314 townships.

 Territorial extent: